aistats2022exp/ConsistentExplanations/README.md

-# Consistent Sufficient Explantions and Minimal Sufficient Rules
+# Consistent Sufficient Explanations and Minimal Sufficient Rules

 Active Coalition of Variables (ACV) is a Python Package that aims to explain any machine learning model or data.
-It implemented the SDP explanations approaches of the Paper: [ref].
+It implemented the SDP explanations approaches of the Paper: **Consistent Sufficient Explanations and Minimal Local Rules for explaining regression and classification models
+**.

 ## Requirements
 Python 3.6+